Cosimo-CS/El-Doctor-Project/README.md

 ### memory_percent=$(free -m | awk 'NR==2{print $3*100/$2}'):
 - This command calculates the memory usage percentage.
 Here's what it does:

-- free -m: Runs the free command to display the amount of free and used memory in megabytes (-m).
+- _free -m_: Runs the free command to display the amount of free and used memory in megabytes (-m).
 - |: Pipe operator, redirects the output of the free command to the input of the awk command.

 ### awk 'NR==2{print $3*100/$2}':
 - Uses awk to process the second line (NR==2) of the free command output.
 It calculates the memory usage percentage by dividing the used memory ($3) by the total memory ($2), then multiplying by 100 to get a percentage.

-- memory_percent=$(...): Assigns the calculated memory usage percentage to the variable memory_percent.
+- _memory_percent=$(...)_: Assigns the calculated memory usage percentage to the variable memory_percent.
-- echo "$memory_percent%": This command echoes (prints) the memory usage percentage with a "%" symbol appended to it.
+- _echo "$memory_percent%"_: This command echoes (prints) the memory usage percentage with a "%" symbol appended to it.
-- }: Closing curly brace indicating the end of the function body.
+- _}_: Closing curly brace indicating the end of the function body.
 ------------------------
 ## Function to collect disk usage